Les petits riens

-Les petits riens (French for "The Little Nothings") is a ballet in one act and three tableaux by Jean-Georges Noverre, with music by Wolfgang Amadeus Mozart and other unknown composers, first performed at the Academie Royale de Musique in Paris on 11 June 1778.
+Les petits riens (French for "The Little Nothings") is a ballet in one act and three tableaux by Jean-Georges Noverre, with music by Wolfgang Amadeus Mozart and other, unknown composers, first performed at the Academie Royale de Musique in Paris on 11 June 1778.
+The score consists of 20 numbers, of which Mozart composed the overture and nos.
+9–12, 15, 16 and 18.

 The three tableaux are described in the Journal de Paris: